raspberrypilearning/microbit-game-controller/worksheet.md

 	```python
 	PORT = "/dev/ttyACM1"
 	```

-    so it is the same as the port you noted down earlier.
+It needs to be the same as the port you noted down earlier.

 ## Coding the micro:bit

-The microbit needs to be running some code that will constantly print out it's accelerometer readings and button pushes.
+The micro:bit needs to run some code that will constantly print out its accelerometer readings and button pushes.

-1. Open up **mu**, by opening LXTerminal and typing
+1. Open up **mu** by opening LXTerminal and typing

 	```bash
 	./mu
 	```

-1. Now copy and paste the code below into the editor.
+1. Now copy and paste the code below into the editor:

 	```python
 	from microbit import *